 Capitalization rules only apply if the nouns make up part of the title of an art piece.

 Proper nouns refer to the specific name of ideas, people, places, and objects.
 Grammatically, proper nouns always start in uppercase regardless of their position in a sentence.
-In cases where you use an honourary title in place of a proper name, it should begin with an uppercase letter.
+In cases where you use an honorary title in place of a proper name, it should begin with an uppercase letter.
 The rule also applies when a noun or adjective relays a family relationship or a title rank preceding a proper noun.

 Capitalization rules for brand names and trademarks are contentious, especially for those that begin in lowercase, such as eBay and iPhone.
 Most brands prefer the name to remain as is.